 By Mel from BRB Travel Blog

 The park has 2 types of forest, the upper area is dominated by primary cloud forest, while the lower region is a rain forest.
-The hike to the waterfall can be a little challenging, especially for those that have health problems (it has more than 200 steps) but the difficulty is rewarded by the breathtaking scenery.
+The hike to the waterfall can be a little challenging, especially for those with health problems (it has more than 200 steps), but the breathtaking scenery rewards the difficulty.

 The full hike is almost 6km (3.7 miles) round trip and brings you to the CATARATA (waterfall), LAGUNA AZUL (blue lagoon), BORBOLLONES (Thermal springs and small geysers), TENIDEROS (where the water takes this new light blue color).